 - Gently pry the orchid from its pot.
 You may find that the orchid roots are stuck, sticky, or pot-bound.
 To deal with this, if it is a plastic pot, you can gently press around the sides to loosen the root mass.
 If that does not work or you don’t have a plastic pot, you can use a dull flat instrument to loosen the roots.
 Use the back of a dull knife and slowly run it along the interior of the pot.
 This will help detach any stuck roots from the sides of the pot.

 - Soak your orchid roots in water.
 This eliminates any excess and unwanted old potting media from around your orchid’s roots.
 It also loosens up the orchid’s potentially stiff or dry roots and softens its tissues.
+Be careful not to get water in the orchid stem or crown.

 Orchid-Growing Medium

-While it is possible to make your own custom orchid potting mix, the easiest solution would be to buy a bag of orchid potting mix online or from your local garden center.
-Just be sure to check for any mold or foul-smell when you open the bag.
+Before using your orchid potting media, be sure to check for any mold or foul-smell when you open the bag.
 If you experience this, return the bag to where you bought it or throw it away.
 You do not want to start off repotting your orchid with contaminated potting mix.

 Orchid-specific potting media is essential to ensure proper orchid growth.
 A typical orchid potting mix contains light-weight, porous, and fast-draining materials.
 These materials might be pieces of bark mixed with peat, coconut husk fibers, sphagnum moss, perlite, or horticultural charcoal.